 Dr. Sandra Vannoy, App State University

-In partnership with Appalachian State University and its Dean of the Walker College of Business, Dr. Sandra Vannoy, this designation is designed for current and aspiring risk managers.
+In partnership with Appalachian State University and its Dean of the Walker College of Business, Dr. Sandra Vannoy, this designation is designed for water and wastewater utility executives and current and aspiring risk managers.
 Candidates include formal utility risk managers as well as leaders in high-risk areas such as human resources, operations, finance, capital planning, and other critical functions.

 Download the CPRO-W² Fact Sheet to learn more about the course and AAWD&M’s approach to continuing professional education.